LL08-MathematicalModelling-dowell/R08.007.Random-Sampling.Dowell/logic.md

 				CenterOfCircle = [x,y]
 				list1.append[CenterOfCircle]

-			Plot the co-ordinates stored in list1 using Matplotlib Join the Points Plotted
+			Plot the co-ordinates stored in list1 using Matplotlib and store it in a variable 'plot' Join the Points Plotted
-			image=plot
-			return (list1, image)
+			return (list1, plot)

 		if selected_type= "excelrp"                      Note- "excelrp"=Excel Random Point